 EERE's offices cannot have their own Facebook accounts.
 Instead, they are encouraged to provide content to the EERE Facebook (for general EERE communications) or to the Energy Saver Facebook (for general public and consumer-oriented communications).

 Contact Eric Escudero or your media team contact if you are interested in posting on EERE Facebook.
 If you're interested in posting on the Energy Saver Facebook, read their blog and social media guidelines and contact Paige Terlip.
 It can take up to 2 business days to post on either of these accounts.

 Key programs and partnerships (like Solar Decathlon) may be eligible for their own Facebook accounts.
 If you feel a project you are working on requires a Facebook account, email your media team contact.

 Offices may not create their own Flickr accounts.
 However, all programs are welcome to submit pictures to the U.S. Department of Energy's Flickr account.
 Contact your media team contact if you have images to post on Flickr.

 All offices are encouraged to use RSS feeds to help visitors stay informed on updates to their content.
 For guidance, see the RSS Feed page.

 Offices may not create their own Twitter accounts.
 Any program that wants to use Twitter should use another established Twitter feed.

-The Energy Saver Twitter Account is available for general-public and consumer-oriented communications.
-If you are interested in posting on the Energy Saver Twitter Account, please contact Paige Terlip.
+The Energy Saver Twitter account is available for general-public and consumer-oriented communications.
+If you are interested in posting on the Energy Saver Twitter account, please read their blog and social media guidelines and contact Paige Terlip.